Five Misunderstandings about Judgment

 Intro

-There are a number of things in life that we typically have a different perspective on than God.
+There are several things in life that we typically have a different perspective on than God.
 One of them is sins.
-One man recently figured that if we do 80% things that God wants and 20% what we want, then we can still be happy.
+One man recently figured that if we do 80% of the things that God wants and 20% of what we want, then we can still be happy.

 Two things go contrary to this.
 Firstly, sin always has its bitter fruit.
 It might sound nice to have immoral thoughts and relationships at times, until one looks at how sour it is compared to a real and beautiful godly marriage.
 The immoral person lives selfish lives with no pure joy of love.